 Unfortunately there are far too many mesh/STL libraries/classes out there to support them all.
-To overcome this as best we can, mesh\plot has a flexible constructor which accepts any of the following.
+To overcome this as best we can, mesh_plot has a flexible constructor which accepts any of the following.

-- 1. Some kind of mesh class that has form 2) stored in mesh.vectors.
-For example numpy-stl's stl.mesh.Mesh or pymesh's pymesh.stl.Stl - 2.
+- 1. A filename. - 2.
+Some kind of mesh class that has form 3 stored in mesh.vectors.
+For example numpy-stl's stl.mesh.Mesh or pymesh's pymesh.stl.Stl - 3.
 An np.array with shape (n, 3, 3) in the form: